Just bring home a new puppy? Congratulations! There are few things more exciting than introducing a new four-footer to

 According to the Humane Society, a puppy can generally control his bladder one hour for every month of age.
 So if your puppy is two months old, he can hold it for about two hours.
 Don’t go longer than this between bathroom breaks, or he’s guaranteed to have an accident.

 With this in mind, taking your puppy out as frequently as possible is important.
 Start off taking your puppy outside at least every two hours.
 In addition, there are certain times of day when your dog should absolutely be taken outside to potty right away.

 Pick a bathroom spot outside, and always take your puppy (on a leash) to that spot.
 While your puppy is “going,” use a word or phrase, like “go potty,” that you can eventually use before he or she goes outside to remind him or her what to do and get your pup to potty more quickly.

 Depending on their age, puppies usually need to be fed three or four times a day.
 Feeding your puppy at the same times each day will make it more likely that they will potty at consistent times as well, and that makes house-training easier for both of you.

 Rewarding Your Puppy When Housebreaking

 Once your puppy has successfully gone outside, it is important to reward the good behavior.

-It doesn’t have to be a parade with 57 trombones, but a simple word of praise or a treat can get the message across of a job well done.
+It doesn’t have to be a parade with 57 trombones, but an enthusiastic word of praise alongside a treat can get the message across of a job well done.